koshish/RCIP/Whitepaper.md

 ## Reward Mechanism
-Since RECAP tokens are rewards to 3 parties: News Writers, Validators and Protocol Developers, there exists a distribution mechanism for fairness.
+Since RECAP tokens are rewarded to 3 parties: News Writers, Validators and Protocol Developers, there exists a distribution mechanism for fairness.

 <i><b>Rewards of writers based on trust score of news articles</i></b>
 All submitted news articles are validated and assigned a final Trust Score within 7 days.
 Trust Score for any news article is a percentage score ranging from 0 to 100.
 News article with less than 50% Trust Score does not qualify for rewards.
 To be eligible for rewards, following 2 conditions must met: